ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 CNN test was run but the prediction result is not as good as expected:

 the performance of it is about 0.4 for training dataset and 0.15 for test dataset.

 I think we should try to tune the parameters of model or test a different model since the current model is suitable for image recognition.
 Before that, literature reviews should be done.

+Later after I read Aoe’s work, I start to under stand it is because my image classification CNN model fails to extract the temporal and spatial information.

+> Aoe, J., Fukuma, R., Yanagisawa, T., Harada, T., Tanaka, M., Kobayashi, M., Inoue, Y., Yamamoto, S., Ohnishi, Y., & Kishima, H. (2019).
+Automatic diagnosis of neurological diseases using MEG signals with a deep neural network. *Scientific Reports*, *9*(1). https://doi.org/10.1038/S41598-019-41500-X

 ## Fifth meeting